 Our volunteer-based team includes award-winning principals and teachers, parents, non-profit leaders and other relevant professionals, working particularly in public schools and the public sector.
 Bright Mind Enrichment and Schooling leaders and team members have done non-profit educational work together for twenty years.
-(Aside from the board listing below, we will continue to post bios of Bright Mind team members, so keep checking back.)
+(Aside from the listings below, we will continue to post bios of more Bright Mind team members, so keep checking back.)

 From healing arts non-profits to civic and community groups, Bright Mind collaborates with –and always seeks to collaborate further with– a diversity of individuals and groups.